steunix/passweaver-gui/docs/index.md

 # Forewords

-Vaulted-gui is just a nice frontend to vaulted-api and it brings all its capabilities to the final user; everything you can do with your items, folders, users and groups is defined in vaulted-api.
+PassWeaver-gui is just a nice frontend to PassWeaver-api and it brings all its capabilities to the final user; everything you can do with your items, folders, users and groups is defined in PassWeaver-api.
 See docs there for more info about its capabilities.

-While vaulted-api is a generic and independent piece of software, vaulted-gui is its perfect companion.
+While PassWeaver-api is a generic and independent piece of software, PassWeaver-gui is its perfect companion.

 # Basics

-With vaulted-gui you will manage these entities:
+With PassWeaver-gui you will manage these entities:

 - Users
 - Groups